RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 ```
 - Formal Parameters are created when a method is defined.
 - Actual Parameters are used when the method is called for use.

+### Method Overloading
+Method overloading is similar to Operator o

 ## Overloaded Operators
 - Certain operators can be overloaded by having multiple meanings in a language, there are many examples of this.
 Such as the addition operator acting as both concatenation and as addition, these are based on context and largely depend on what you variables you are dealing with.